witchEverly/Word-Embeddings/README.md

 ## Feature Representation

 The solution to this problem is to represent words as dense vectors.
 This is where word embeddings come in.
 The basic idea behind word embeddings is to represent words in a continuous vector space.
+The basic idea is that similar words will have similar real-valued numbers.
 This is done by representing each word as a dense vector of a fixed dimensionality.
 For each dimension, we learn a real-valued number that represents a feature of the word.

-This is a dummy example of a word embedding matrix with 3 words and 4 features:
+This is a dummy example of a word embedding matrix with five words and four features:

 $$
 \begin{equation}